myanmar - mediation

 Starting Point

-Kam Khant Tine works at the Social Action for Community Change (SACC), Myanmar.
-As a CSO worker, she has been involved in issues related to women and children.
-As a lawyer who values rights, she recognises that there are still loopholes in implementing the existing laws in our country.
+Ms. Kam Khant Tine works at the Social Action for Community Change (SACC), Myanmar.
+She has been involved in issues related to women and children.
+As a lawyer who values rights, she recognises that there are still loopholes in implementing the existing laws in Myanmar.
 Therefore, she continues to provide legal awareness.
-Even now, she is involved in the mediation sector and wants to help in any way she can.
-Her favourite icons are- “Esther” from the Bible, and Mother Teresa, as they are towards helping others and expecting nothing in return.
+With her current role in the mediation sector, she is eager to assist those who need her expertise.
+In carrying out her duty, she is inspired by “Esther” from the Bible and Mother Teresa, as they are dedicated to helping others and expecting nothing in return.

 Peace Journey

-Due to a lack of transparency, she assumed that the NCA processes are continuing.
-She wishes for the people to be able to return to their homes and live peacefully as they did before.
-This includes the desire for children to be able to return to school.
-She has studied the previous efforts to move towards a federal system and the ceasefire agreements.
-The fact that the country could sign the NCA was a significant achievement for that period.
-It was beneficial since they could widely conduct awareness programs related to crisis management in her region.
-As a CSO, they also provided awareness on child rights to the local communities, helped them solve various difficulties, arranged for shelter in churches if they faced accommodation challenges, and provided basic commodities like rice, oil, and salt when needed.
+Reflecting on the current conflict, she wishes that the Nationwide Ceasefire Agreement (NCA) processes could still be continued.
+In her opinion, the fact that the country could sign the NCA was a significant achievement for that period.
+She has also studied the previous efforts to move towards a federal system and the agreement itself.
+She argued that it was beneficial to have a ceasefire so that she and other CSO fellows could widely conduct awareness programmes related to crisis management in her region.
+They also raised awareness about child rights among local communities, assisted them in resolving various difficulties, arranged for shelter in churches when accommodation challenges arose, and provided basic commodities such as rice, oil, and salt as needed.
 She believes having local leaders in ethnic regions would be more beneficial for peace, as they already understand and are familiar with the region's traditions.

 Success Stories